-- Download and install Adobe Digital Editions on your computer.
-This is used to download the ebook content with from Overdrive.
+Download and install Adobe Digital Editions on your computer.
+This is used to download the ebook content from the Overdrive website.

-- Download and install Calibre on your computer.
-This (ugly) app is how you’ll convert the book from a
+Download and install Calibre on your computer.
+This app is how you’ll convert the book from a

 .epubformat to a

 .mobifile for the Kindle 2 and transfer it to your device.

 Download the DeDRM plugin from Github – this is required for Calibre to transfer the ebook to your Kindle.
 The exact file you want on this page will be in the

 DeDRM_tools_10.0.3.zip(the number will change based on the current version of the plugin).

 Preferences > Pluginsto install the DeDRM plugin.
 On the plugins screen, click on the “Load plugin from file” button.
 Navigate to the unzipped DeDRM_tools folder on your computer and select the file